Woman experiencing blood sugar spikes symptoms after eating a healthy meal

 Practical Strategies to Reduce Blood Sugar Spikes After Meals

-1. Choose Low-Glycaemic-Index Foods
+1. Choose Low-Glycemic-Index Foods

 • Non-starchy vegetables